 How much time do we spend hunting for lake-run rainbows in the spring, and their brown trout counterparts in the fall?
 Madness sweeps over the rivers when these fish show up seasonally, but here's a little secret: those bruisers live in lakes for the majority of the year.
 So why not cut right to the chase and seek them in lakes?
 Further, the West has some amazing stillwater fisheries that may offer the needed relief, and suffer from less angling pressure.

 Angler Density Doesn't Impact Lakes the Same Way

 Simply put, 100 people fishing a limited stretch of river won't look the same as 100 people fishing a lake shoreline.
-In broad terms, good spots in rivers can be restricted to a select group of pools and riffles, while lake features or shorelines can offer continuous features that allow anglers to spread out.
+In broad terms, good spots in rivers can be restricted to a select group of pools and riffles, while lake features, like shorelines, can offer continuous habitat that allow anglers to spread out.
 Additionally, fish in lakes are constantly moving vertically, and laterally.
 The fish aren't at all restricted as compared to rivers.
 Plus, the pool of resident fish living in a lake is much greater, offering more fish that haven't seen your fly before.

 The Other Side of the Euro-nymphing Trend